What Is Release Management? (And How to Start Your Career in It)

 |It may not result in a release.

-The release management process is often depicted as linear, but it is more like an iterative process.
-Each phase of the release process can be repeated as needed.
-The list below outlines each phase of the release management process.
+The release management process is often linear, but it’s more of an iterative process.
+You can repeat each phase of the release process as needed.
+The list below outlines the phases of the release management process.

 1. Plan.
-During the planning phase of the release management process, the project's scope is defined, and all necessary authorisations happen.
+During the planning phase of the release management process, you define the project's scope, and all necessary authorizations happen.
 The release manager will also solidify a release schedule for the development team.

 2. Build.
 In release management, the build phase refers to the execution of development and design plans.
 Release activities during this phase may include configuration management and rollout planning.

 3. Test.
-Once the release is ready for testing, the engineering team will deploy it to a test environment for bug identification.
+Once the release is ready for testing, the engineering team deploys the product in a test environment for bug identification.
 If necessary, the release will return to the developers for fixes.

 4. Deploy.
-When the development team resolves the issues that arose during testing, the product is ready for deployment in the production environment.
-Here, the release will be made available to users.
-End-user training occurs during the deploy phase of the release management process.
+The product is now ready for deployment in the production environment and end users can now use the product.
+End-user training occurs during the deploy phase.

 5. Maintain.
 Post-deployment monitoring is essential to the quality of software releases.
-This phase of release management requires the release team to record and report any defects in the release.
+This release management phase requires the release team to record and report any defects.

-A release manager is similar to a DevOps engineer.
-However, release managers focus primarily on the development team, the release process, and the technical specifications of a software product.
-In contrast, DevOps engineers also orchestrate collaboration among the entire organisation.
-Core responsibilities for roles in release management include the following:
+A release manager is similar to a DevOps engineer, but a release manager focuses primarily on the development team, release process, and technical specifications of a software product.
+In contrast, DevOps engineers also orchestrate collaboration among the entire organization.
+Core responsibilities for roles in release management include:

 Coordinating resources to ensure the project remains within the given budget